Math Active Learning Lab (MALL)

 Research shows that students learn math by doing math, not by listening to someone talk about or present the subject.
 The primary reason many students do not succeed in traditional math courses is that they do not actually do the problems or spend enough time with the material.

 The MALL is not an online course.
-Rather, the MALL provides students with opportunities to do math in a lab environment, get immediate assistance by qualified and friendly tutors if they need it, meet once a week in small groups with an instructor, and attend live lectures if they need additional support.
+Rather, the MALL provides students with opportunities to do math in a lab environment, get immediate assistance by qualified and friendly tutors if they need it, two to three times a week in small groups with an instructor.
 In a traditional math class, not all students are at the same level.
 The ALEKS learning system, that students in the MALL use, allows students to work at their level, not spend time on topics they have already mastered, and provides feedback as they are working.
-In the MALL, instructors, tutors, ALEKS, optional live-lectures, and weekly focus group meetings all support students in doing and learning math.
+In the MALL, instructors, tutors, ALEKS, and weekly focus group meetings all support students in doing and learning math.

 Students spend the bulk of their course time doing math problems.
 Learning is individualized, as students do not spend time learning topics they already know.
 This gives students time needed to make-up deficiencies and for topics that are more challenging for that particular student.
 Weekly module completion dates are designed to keep students on-pace to complete the course within one semester.

 In a MALL course, students are given the opportunity to receive help in the manner and schedule that best fits their individual needs.
 Only the textbook and testing materials are delivered online.
 Everything else is face-to-face human contact.
 Instructors are available if students need help with a math problem or advice on their progress.
-Tutors are available 65 hours per week and students can choose to attend live lectures, offered several times during the week, for each course.
+Tutors are available 65 hours per week.

 MALL courses are not "online courses".
 Even so, while some high schools do offer math classes in an online format, we know that most of our students' previous math experience was in small classes where they met with the same teacher at the same time 5 days a week.
 No matter what the method of delivery, a college math class is not going to mimic that experience.
 As college educators, we know that's a good thing as your students will grow more responsible for their own learning.